ctm/Bataan-Memorial-Death-March/README.md

 ### Planned (includes non-ruck endurance events)

 In this table, all pack runs starting on November 17th are likely to change.
 I put them on the calendar before I lost a lot of weight and started doing Wednesday 13.1 mile pack runs.
-It now looks like by the time mid November rolls around I'll be able to do three (or more!) pack runs a week.
-As such, this year's training will probably be a big departure from what I've been doing in previous years.
+It's likely that by mid November I'll be doing three pack runs a week.
+As such, this year's training will probably be a big departure from what I've been doing in previous years, although I will probably continue to switch between La Luz and Bosque Bike Path runs on Saturdays.

 |Date|Miles|Pace|Pounds|Where|Notes|
 |----|-----|----|------|-----|-----|